kyujin-cho/SpigotTelegramRelay/README.md

 # Spigot-Telegram Chat Relay Plugin
-This is a simple plugin which relays chat between Spigot Minecraft Server and Telegram Chat.
+Simple plugin which relays chat between Spigot Minecraft Server and Telegram Chat, written in Kotlin.
 All text messages on specified Telegram chatroom/channel will be relayed to Minecraft Chat with prefix \<TG>, and vice versa (with prefix \<MC>).

 ## Installation